Farama-Foundation/Miniworld/README.md

 ```
 ./manual_control.py --env-name MiniWorld-Hallway-v0

+# Display an overhead view of the environment
+./manual_control.py --env-name MiniWorld-Hallway-v0 --top_view
 ```

 There is also a script to run automated tests (`run_tests.py`) and a script to gather performance metrics (`benchmark.py`).